-Masdar signs agreement to develop over 2 gw of clean energy in Uzbekistan
+Masdar signs agreement to develop over 2 GW of clean energy in Uzbekistan

 PHOTO

+Project demonstrates Masdar’s commitment to supporting global net-zero ambitions and Uzbekistan’s goal of meeting 25 percent of its energy needs from renewables by 2030

-ABU DHABI - Abu Dhabi Future Energy Company (Masdar) has signed a Joint Development Agreement (JDA) with Uzbekistan’s Ministry of Energy (MoE) and the Ministry of Investments, Industry and Trade (MIIT) to develop over 2 gigawatts of solar and wind projects and 500 megawatt-hours of battery energy storage at multiple sites across the Central Asian country.
+Abu Dhabi, United Arab Emirates: Abu Dhabi Future Energy Company PJSC – Masdar, one of the world’s leading clean energy companies, signed a joint development agreement (JDA) with Uzbekistan’s Ministry of Energy (MoE) and the Ministry of Investments, Industry and Trade (MIIT) to develop over 2 gigawatts of solar and wind projects and 500 megawatt-hours of battery energy storage at multiple sites across the Central Asian country.

-The development represents deepening relations between the UAE’s clean energy powerhouse and Uzbekistan, which aims to achieve 25 percent of its energy mix from renewables by 2030.

-"The world needs to triple global renewable energy capacity by 2030 to reach the goals set out in the Paris Agreement.
-As we prepare to host COP28 in the UAE, we believe ambitious partnerships with countries like Uzbekistan are vital in helping to meet this target.”

-The agreement was jointly signed in Uzbekistan by Azim Akhmedkhadjaev, First Deputy Minister of Energy of the Republic of Uzbekistan; Sarvar Khamidov, Deputy Minister of Investment, Industry and Trade of the Republic of Uzbekistan; and Mohamed Jameel Al Ramahi, Chief Executive Officer of Masdar.
+The JDA was jointly signed by Azim Akhmedkhadjaev, First Deputy Minister of Energy of the Republic of Uzbekistan, Sarvar Khamidov, Deputy Minister of Investment, Industry and Trade of the Republic of Uzbekistan, and Mohamed Jameel Al Ramahi, Chief Executive Officer of Masdar.
+The signing ceremony was held in Uzbekistan on May 17, 2023.

 Masdar has been active in Uzbekistan since 2019, with the 100 MW Nur Navoi Solar Project, which is the nation’s first successfully financed independent power producer solar project.
 The plant has been operational since 2021.